SeaGL/seagl.github.io/get_involved.md

 Please email us at {{ site.custom.a.email.participate }} or hop into our [Matrix channel](https://matrix.to/#/#SeaGL:seagl.org "Link directly to SeaGL Matrix channel") and say hi!
 You can also fill out our [Volunteer Interest Form](/volunteer) to let us know how you'd like to help out.

-## Staff Committees
+### Staff Committees

 The volunteer work needed to put SeaGL together is roughly organized into the following committees.
 Specific skill gaps will be added as they are identified.
+You can read more about the roles and process in this [2024 blog post](/news/2024/03/19/call-for-volunteers).

 - **Attendee Experience**: Focusing on and prioritizing the SeaGL community.
 - **A/V & DevOps**: Central nest for SeaGL technical operations.